 Following a degree at Lancaster University in Educational Research, Jean initially trained as a teacher and then began her career in Higher Education management in 1982.
 In 2007 Jean joined the Student Experience Team at the University of Derby as their Project Manager where she led a wide range of projects to enhance the student journey, with a particular focus on equality and diversity and the international student experience.

-Jean stepped down from her role at the University of Derby in 2015 and has since been working independently within the sector: recent posts have included acting as consultant to JISC’s ‘Optimizing the Student Journey’ project and Manchester Metropolitan University’s programme ‘Transforming the Student Journey’.
+Jean stepped down from her role at the University of Derby in 2015 and has since been working independently within the sector: posts have included acting as consultant to JISC’s ‘Optimizing the Student Journey’ project and Manchester Metropolitan University’s programme ‘Transforming the Student Journey’.